 damon

-5. 5 On February 10th, 2010, Kyle W. Elsbernd said:
+5. Kyle W. Elsbernd says

 I’m trying to find your post called (roughly) “On stupidity in culture” mentioned in your interview with Josh Wagner pt.2.
 Where is it archived?